Mississippi officer accused of shooting 11-year-old Aderrien Murry 'absolutely sorry,' lawyer says

-INDIANOLA, Miss. — (INDIANOLA, Miss.) -- The attorney for Greg Capers, the Mississippi police officer who was suspended for shooting and injuring 11-year-old Aderrien Murry, says the May 20 incident was unintentional.
+NEW YORK — The attorney for Greg Capers, the Mississippi police officer who was suspended for shooting and injuring 11-year-old Aderrien Murry, says the May 20 incident was unintentional.

 Aderrien was shot in the chest by Capers in the early morning of May 20 after the boy called 911 when his mother's ex-boyfriend showed up at their home.
 The boy's mother, Nakala Murry, said she asked Aderrien to call police.